pbiti/JAVA-Programming/File Browser/README.txt

+File Browser using JAVA Swing.
 Works for Windows, Mac and Linux.

 The application was created using JAVA with Ant.
 Run and compile using "ant run compile" command.